gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 ```

 The Runner will still start two containers using the `mysql:latest` image,
-but now each of them will also be accessible with the alias configured
+however now each of them will also be accessible with the alias configured
 in `.gitlab-ci.yml` file.

 ### Setting a command for the service